etherohm/public-crossmint-minting-api-discord-bot/README.md

 If you are not familiar with CrossMint, please take some time to familiarize yourself with [CrossMint][crossmint]

 ## How do we run this thing?
 First and foremost - you must have Node installed as well as NPM.
 After this, you can clone or download the project.
 On the command line, run `npm init` to initialize the project and then `npm i` to install all dependancies.
 Once you have done that, then run `node index.js &` to run this bot (it will run in the background).
-If you run into issues with module not found for node:fs, please run `npm i -D @types/node`
+If you run into issues with module not found for node:fs, please run `npm i -D @types/node` If using DiscordJS 14, you have to change your intents structure to match breaking changes.

 ## Example Run